solaranamnesis/william-thomson/treatise-on-natural-philosophy-2/full-text-german.md

 Triangulationen anderer Länder verbindet*): —

-*) „Comparisons of the Standards of Length of England, France, Belgium, Prussia, Russia, India, Australia, made at the Ordnance Survey Office, Southampton. by Captain A. R. Clarke, under the direction of Colonel Sir Henry James.
+*) "Comparisons of the Standards of Length of England, France, Belgium, Prussia, Russia, India, Australia, made at the Ordnance Survey Office, Southampton. by Captain A. R. Clarke, under the direction of Colonel Sir Henry James.
 Published by order of the Secretary of State for War, 1866.